 Method #1: High Resolution Scanning

 Given that original wallpaper material is required for this process, you will need to provide an actual sample of the wallpaper itself.
-This sample must include the entirety of the core design.
+This sample should include the entirety of the core design, but if it does not, a high resolution photograph of the rest should suffice.

 Method #2: Digital Photography

 This process requires the highest available resolution, which means you must use the maximum amount of pixels available to your camera.
 This is not a job we would recommend for a smart phone.
 You will want to use a professional grade DSLR camera, mounted on a tripod to achieve maximum clarity and detail.
-Ideally, you would hire a professional photographer for this project, as they are more experienced at addressing many of the issues that can arise.
+Ideally, you would hire a professional photographer for this project, as they are more experienced at addressing many of the issues that can arise, but plenty of people have had success with a DIY approach by observing a few important rules.

 You will want to ensure an even amount of lighting (without any reflection or glare) to capture all the colors and contrast.
 Diffused lighting is the most effective and one of the reasons you might hire a professional.
 Though you can also achieve great results if your room has sufficient windows and there is no direct sunlight.
 A cloudy day at high noon provides ideal lighting conditions.